lilianricaud/presentations/stigmergy-ncraft.md

 ---

-## Can be use to produce software, events, change the world...
+## a way to produce software, events, change the world...